 - If you're looking to save time over money, buy some AIO (All in One) diapers or fitteds and wool.
-AIOs and fitteds go on in one piece and there's no stuffing or set up involved.
-And the wool you can wear over the fitteds to make them waterproof is actually easier to prep than you'd think.
+AIOs and fitteds go on in one piece, so there's no stuffing or set up involved.
+Wool covers, which go over fitteds to make them waterproof are actually easier to prep than you'd think.
 One lanolizing session every 2 weeks or so, and you're good to go.
 Plus, the longies and basewoolies double as adorable pants perfect for Fall!

 - Invest in a few extra diapers.
 Expanding your stash will benefit you in a few ways.
 You can stretch out the amount of time between laundry days if you have more diapers to change.
 You'll also be decreasing the wear and tear on your diapers by washing them less frequently, which will help them last longer and get you a better resale value when you're finished with them (or make for a nicer quality donation).

 - Get a diaper sprayer and a Spray Pal splatter shield.
 This dynamic duo is a definite time saver.
 Whether you spray them as they come or save the dirties for the end of the day, using a sprayer on the highest pressure to quickly blast those diapers clean without worrying about messy over-spray is a life saver for us.

 For those sending cloth diapers to day care: